moogacs/docs.buf.build/docs/how-to/replace-protoc-with-buf.md

 are available for users currently using [Protolock](migrate-from-protolock.md) or [Prototool](migrate-from-prototool.md).

-We'll cover the following common use cases:
+We'll cover these common use cases:

   - Compile `.proto` files to detect build failures.
   - Generate code with `protoc` plugins.

-Consider the following file layout:
+Consider this file layout:

 ```sh
 .